 If data is key for your organization, you may be interested in using a change management tool with diagnostic tools and powerful reporting capabilities to ensure you can get the right change data - as and when you need it.

-You can read more about each of these insights in part 1 of the Power of Data.
+You can read more about each of these insights in part 1 of the Power of Data Report.
 Our second release in the Power of Data series looks in more detail about what data tells us in terms of building effective change leadership.

-Put data at the heart of your change implementation approach
+Put data at the heart of your Change Implement approach

 If data is key for your organization, you may be interested in using a change management tool to track your change projects in real time with the right data.